AU-Mark/PS-PasswordExpiryNotification/README.md

 | SenderEmail | String | The email address used to send the password expiration notification email |
 | EmailCredential | Boolean | AUPasswordExpiry password credential is saved in Credential Manager |

+#### Client Logo
+If a URL is provided the image will be downloaded and validated to check if it is a supported image type.
+It can be any width but will be resized in height to be 130px.
+I personally recommend a square PNG with transparent background sized to 130x130px.

 #### Sample JSON File
 ```json
 {